HassanShulli/npm-cc-validate/README.md

-# Credit Card Validation Package That Uses Luhn Algorithm
+# Credit Card Validation

-Credit Card Validation package cc-validate is used to validate your credit card number inputs.
-Just send it the number you wish to validate and you will get back a boolean, true if the number is valid and false if it is not.
+A credit card validation package that is based on luhn algorithm.
+Just pass the credit card number you wish to vaidate as a string and you will get back a boolean.
+True if the number is valid and false if it is invalid

+Luhn Algorithm is designed to protect against mistypes or reversed figures when typing credit card numbers.

-A detailed explanation of how this algorithm works can be found in this article : https://link.medium.com/FZZwZ0YyXX
+A detailed explanation of how the underlying algorithm works can be found in this article : https://link.medium.com/FZZwZ0YyXX

 A typical use case in a credit card form to notify the user if the credit card number is entered is invalid